Cookbook

 Multi-Source Orchestration

-Consume multiple streams sequentially with each, or in parallel with map:
+Consume multiple streams sequentially with seq, or in parallel with fan:

 # Sequential: one stream at a time